JFoster108/My-Mug-Match-Coffee/README.md

-# My-Mug-Match-Coffee
+# Mug-Match-Coffee
-This is a website that lets you pick your favorite coffee and websites.
+A coffee recommendation application for coffee enthusiasts to find what coffee they like, find nearby shops, and save them to their profile.